Custom-Surgical-GmbH/BlogNew/content/blog/blog-3/index.md

 title: How to democratize medical technology
 date: 2021-07-19
 tags: ["Technology"]
 description: "Suppose you’re based in one of a developing country, or you’re a young surgeon starting your practice.
-In that case, you might have experienced a <b>typical problem with accessibility to medical equipment</b> and MedTech innovation…"
+In that case, you might have experienced a typical problem with accessibility to medical equipment and MedTech innovation…"
 image: "./dakar_fundacionbarraquer.jpg"
 author: by Editor
 views: 900